schowdhuri/uport-devdocs/README.md

 #### `npm run watch:repos`

 This command watches the `/repos` folder for updates.
 Any time an update happens it will run `copy:markdown`.
-This enables live updates of markdown in development mode when compbined with `npm run dev`.
+This enables live updates of markdown in development mode when combined with `npm run dev`.

-#### `npm run update:docs:remote`
+#### `npm run update:remote:docs`

 To pull in documentation updates from the remote repositories, run this command.
 It does the following: